 where $\mathbf{Y}$ denotes the outputs of high-frequency mixer, $\text{FC}$ is fully-connected layer, $\text{MP}$ represents max pooling layer, and $\text{D-Conv}$ is depth-wise convolutional layer.

 In the low-frequency mixer, MHSA is utilized to acquire a comprehensive and cohesive representation, as shown in Eq. \ref{eq:low}.
 This global representation is then combined with the output from the high-frequency mixer as in Eq. \ref{eq:concat}.
-However, due to the potential oversmoothing effect of the upsample operation described in Eq. \ref{eq:low}, a fusion module outlined in Eq. \ref{eq:fusion} is introduced to counteract this issue and produce the final output.
+However, due to the potential oversmoothing effect of the upsample operation in Eq. \ref{eq:low}, a fusion module is introduced to counteract this issue and produce the final output, outlined in Eq. \ref{eq:fusion}:

 where $\text{Up}$ denotes upsampling, $\text{AP}$ is average pooling, and $\text{Concat}$ represents concatenation.